 Over the millennia, and continuing into the modern era, cultures all around the world have produced manuscripts.
 The Library holds medieval and early-modern (pre-1900) manuscripts from Afghanistan, England, Ethiopia, France, Germany, India, Indonesia, Iran, Italy, the Middle East, the Netherlands and South-East Asia, many of which are digitised.

-Because of the manuscripts' fragility and value, those wishing to use them must discuss their needs and possible alternatives with staff.
-The Library plans to digitise some of the manuscripts.
-We also hold many facsimiles of medieval manuscripts.
+Because of the manuscripts' fragility and preservation needs, those wishing to use them must discuss their needs and possible alternatives (including digital and physical facsimiles) with Library staff.

 More to explore

 - Brian Hubber on the origins of the collection of Medieval manuscripts at the State Library of Victoria

 - Ian Cox on the rebinding of Deguileville's 'Pilgrimage of the lyfe of the manhode' and 'Pilgrimage of the sowle'

 - Libby Melzer on Flood, fire and war: fragmentary manuscripts in 'The Medieval Imagination' exhibition